Insights

 This mindset led to decades of patchwork updates with vendor-specific software and custom integrations and interfaces to add new functionality to the existing system.
 Every new custom pipeline would slow down the data flow, and the semantics, or ‘language,’ of the data meant that it would need to be cleaned up or reformatted to be usable by other business units.

-That means that sales and marketing could maintain client data in their own customer relationship management (CRM system), while the customer support team uses their own software like Zendesk to manage tickets.
-Mergers and acquisitions would add to that, as the newer telco would have its own data silos and data management standards.
+That means that sales and marketing could maintain client data in their own customer relationship management (CRM) system, while the customer support team uses their own software like Zendesk to manage tickets.
+Mergers and acquisitions would add to that, as the other telco would have its own data silos, software, and data management standards.
+With no single source of truth or governance layer, departments frequently duplicate data that exists elsewhere, resulting in extra work and wasted data storage.

 Each new pipeline is a separate process to extract, transform, and load (ETL) data, so new pipelines would slow the system down further, creating massive technical debt that would be difficult to unravel short of changing the software completely.